bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

 ## Description of version control and Git

 Version control is a concept in software engineering which applies to the management of source code.
-There are many systems for applying version control pratices to source code, we will be focusing on one of the most popular, "Git".
+There are many systems for applying version control pratices to source code.
+We will be focusing on one of the most popular, "Git".

 ### Git